Linuxfabrik/lfops/roles/keycloak/README.md

 `keycloak__version`

 * The version of Keycloak that should be installed.
+Keycloak 24, 25 and 26 are supported; another major version aborts the run naming the supported ones.
 * Possible options: <https://github.com/keycloak/keycloak/releases>.
 * Type: String.